pnkj51/Stock_Sentiment_Analysis/README.md

 # Stock_Sentiment_Analysis
-Stock Sentiment Analysis using news headlines
+Movement of Stock price using news headlines